Music Resume Examples and Templates for 2023

 Mid-Level Profile Example

-As a musician, you want to highlight your strongest areas of musical knowledge and expertise on your resume to secure auditions.
+As a musician, highlight your strongest areas of musical knowledge and expertise on your resume to secure auditions.
 Prospective employers want to see what styles you excel in and the types of performances you’ve given in the past.

-For instance, if you have extensive knowledge of classical music and jazz, you’d want to highlight major performances for each.
+For instance, if you have extensive knowledge of classical music and jazz, focus on major performances for each.
 It requires extensive skill to perform at the highest level across multiple music styles, which organizations will take note of during the hiring process.

 Professional Experience Example #1